aakashs07/aakashs07.github.io/index.md

 _Closed_

 Quest: What are the features in authors' vocabulary that can be captured by word embeddings?
 - A2.
-An Authorship attribution method to identify features to classify fiction-based authors’ texts using word embeddings.
+An Authorship attribution method to identify features to classify fiction-based authorsâ€™ texts using word embeddings.

 ### News about my research